Monument Mountain (reservation): History

-Monument Mountain was a sacred place to the ancestors of the Mohican people since time immemorial.
-They left stone prayers in a monument that gives the mountain its name.
+Monument Mountain was a sacred place to the ancestors of the Mohican people dating back before written history.
+They left stone prayers atop a monument that gives the mountain its name.
+These stones have all been removed or have decayed following the expulsion of the Mohicans to their current-day reservation in Wisconsin.

 It has been the subject of art and literature since as early as 1815 when the poet William Cullen Bryant penned "Monument Mountain," an account of the story of a Mohican woman who allegedly leapt from what is now called Peeskawso Peak.
-In 1850, Nathaniel Hawthorne and Herman Melville picnicked on the mountain;a thunderstorm forced them to seek cover in a boulder cave where they engaged in a lengthy discussion that inspired some of Melville's ideas for his novel Moby Dick.
+In 1850, Nathaniel Hawthorne and Herman Melville picnicked on the mountain; a thunderstorm forced them to seek cover in a boulder cave where they engaged in a lengthy discussion that inspired some of Melville's ideas for his novel Moby Dick.

 In the 1930s, red pines were planted on the reservation; by that time much of the mountain had been heavily logged for the charcoal industry in support of iron foundries in Falls Village, Connecticut and Lenox, Massachusetts.

 The reservation was acquired as the gift of Helen C. Butler in 1899 and John Butler Swann in 1980.
 Additional parcels were purchased in 1985 and 1986.

 In 2021, the Trustees renamed the summit and two trails after collaboration with the Stockbridge-Munsee Community Band of Mohicans.
 Indian Monument Trail was renamed the Mohican Monument Trail, Squaw Peak Trail was renamed the Peeskawso Peak Trail, and Squaw Peak, a summit of Monument Mountain, was renamed Peeskawso Peak.

 Recreation

 A trailhead parking lot is located on Massachusetts Route 7 north of Great Barrington center.
-Parking is free for Trustees of Reservations members; $5 per car for the general public.
-The trail system consists of the Hickey Trail and Mohican Monument Trail which form a loop around Peeskawso Peak; and Peeskawso Peak Trail which ascends the knife edge summit between the other two trails.
-The trail to the summit includes a little bit of rock scrambling and has been the scene of some accidents and falls.
+Parking is free for Trustees of Reservations members and $6 per car for the general public.
+The trail system consists of the Hickey and Mohican Monument Trails (which form a loop around Peeskawso Peak) and the Peeskawso Peak Trail, which ascends the knife-edge summit between the other two trails.
+The trail to the summit includes a some rock scrambling and has been the scene of a few accidents and falls.
 An unnamed waterfall is located along the Hickey Trail.
-Devil's Pulpit, part of Peeskawso Peak, is a free-standing pillar of stone visible from the Peeskawso Peak Trail.
+The Devil's Pulpit, part of Peeskawso Peak, is a free-standing pillar of stone visible from the Peeskawso Peak Trail.

 The reservation is open to hiking, picnicking, and hunting (in season).